-Today I want to teach you guys how to make your own pumpkin purée from scratch.
-It’s just about that time of year, when pumpkin everything is the talk of the town, and it seems like every store has a pile of local pumpkins available for purchase.
+If you’ve never learned it before, today is the day you learn how to make your own pumpkin puree from scratch.
+It’s just about that time of year, when pumpkin everything is the talk of the town, and it seems like all of the grocery stores (and every farmers market!) has a pile of local pumpkins available for purchase.

 Fall = The best time of the year to BAKE!

 Autumn is my favourite season, and baking at this time of year brings on such a feeling of warmth and nostalgia.
 I love baking all of the time, but there is something especially inspiring about crisp, cool days that makes me want to fill my home with the smells of fresh baked bread, simmering apple butter, and pumpkin everything.
+Something about this season makes you want to make all of your favorite pumpkin recipes.
+Roasted pumpkin seeds, pumpkin muffins, pumpkin bread, pumpkin cake, pumpkin apple butter, pumpkin pie… the works.

 Would you not agree?